 It has been almost a year since I wrote the Azure Portal monitoring basics guide.
-Given that this article is attracting quite a bit of traffic, I guess that many of blog visitors are interested to read more on this.
-Therefore, I’ve decided to write a little update covering important recent Portal changes.
+Given that this article is attracting quite a bit of traffic, I guess that many blog visitors are interested in reading more about this.
+Therefore, I’ve decided to write a little update covering significant recent Portal changes.

 Azure Portal – Monitoring services

 Before we dive in, it’s important to know what’s available when it comes to monitoring and diagnostics within Azure.
 Currently, there are three monitoring services available on Azure; Azure insights, Application Insights, and Log Analytics.

 Note: lots of thing have changed in the portal, apart from simply migrating existing offerings from the classic portal or interface tweaks/improvements.
 However, that will be quite a large list to cover.
 I’m planning to focus on commonly used Monitoring and Diagnostic related changes only, unless something very important pops up.